LifeBridge

 East St. Louis

-We met with residents, business owners and healthcare professionals living and working in the city and got some beautiful footage and images which are reflected in all the materials created for LifeBridge.
+A small team of me, 2 videographers and 1 producer met with residents, business owners and healthcare professionals living and working in the city and got some beautiful footage and images.

 A few images from our photo and video shoot that took us all over the city.
 We started from the outer edges where the highway towers over the railroad tracks, to the many art murals on buildings around the city, to the SIHF healthcare center, to a barbershop and a Shell station, and even to ESTL mayoral candidate Marie Franklin’s house!